usaid-cs/yesterday-i-learned/kotlin.md

 1. ALL functions with blocks, i.e. not a one-liner, need an explicit `return` statement.
 1. Because you need to declare parameter types now, the type of a lambda is usually `() -> Unit`, unless they take arguments.
 1. The function that accepts a lambda specifies what types the lambda needs to take.
 The lambdas themselves do not need to (but can) do that.
+1. ["In most cases, Kotlin follows the Java coding conventions"](https://kotlinlang.org/docs/reference/coding-conventions.html#formatting), where the [official Oracle Java convention](https://www.oracle.com/technetwork/java/codeconventions-150003.pdf) says "Avoid lines longer than 80 characters ...
+Examples for use in documentation should have a shorter line length—generally nomore than 70 characters."